Springeo/TimePerf/Readme.md

-#TimePerf
+# TimePerf
 > light performance measure tool

-'TimePerf' is a simple npm module to evaluate et measure a javascript application
+TimePerf is a simple npm module to evaluate et measure a javascript application.
+TimePerf is a singleton it can be require in through several modules/files.

 ### Documentation [(click here)](http://remy199210.github.io/TimePerf/TimePerf.html)